-Elena Lyapina, Kostroma City coordinator.
+Elena Kotlyarova, Kostroma region coordinator.
 Hello!
 My name is Elena.
-I'm a teacher by profession and for a long time worked in Moscow (with a stop in California along the way), eventually settling in beautiful Nerekhta where my husband and I manage the International Youth Center.
+I'm a teacher by profession and for a long time worked in Moscow (with a stop in California along the way).
 Our summer camps unite internationally minded children and adults who bring a positive attitude and want to do something good for others.
 It's a truly wonderful atmosphere that I hope you can be a part of it.
-See you in Nerekhta!
+I look forward to seeing you!

 Tatiana Zakharova, Ryazan City Coordinator.
 During the school year, I am a Social Studies and English language teacher at a local private school a major goal of which is to promote creativity and critical thinking among its pupils.
 I love international exchange and volunteering programs, and besides Crossroads, I help to set up local events, such as music festivals, that encourage young people to travel and visit Ryazan.